 - The Department Chair will work with Linda Steinhaus (firstname.lastname@example.org or x7675) in the Provost’s Office to schedule the dates of the visit and the evaluators’ appointments with the Provost’s Office as soon as the date is selected to ensure the Dean’s availability.

 - The Department will conduct a self-study and assemble a single PDF document with a table of contents that has the materials described in section 8.2.

 - The self-study should be sent to the evaluators at least two weeks before the visit.
 (The Provost’s Office should receive a copy of the self-study five weeks before the visit).

 - The Department Chair will arrange the itinerary for the visit.

 - The Department Chair is responsible for making travel, lodging, and ground transportation arrangements for the evaluator.

 - Once the reviewers’ report has been received the department will review the report and provide a written response to the Provost’s office.

-- All members of the department will meet with the Provost and their Associate Provost to discuss the review and consult about follow-up.
+- All members of the department will meet with the Provost and their Dean to discuss the review and consult about follow-up.

 At the midway point between external reviews, each department/program will conduct an Intermediate Review and Reflection.
 This process will require less work than the full external review.
 Each department/program will explore the following questions and submit a written report to the Office of the Provost.
 While there are no rigid guidelines for this report, it should be 3-4 pages in length; and should addresses the questions below as specifically as possible.